MRCardoso/git-code/topics/remote.md

 ## Topic clone
 ```
-copy a remote repository for your machine
+	Copy a remote repository for your machine,
 can be ssh(authentication by a public key)
 or https (authentication by your credentials of the github)
 ```